saad-ahmad-umn/A-B-Testing-Udacity/README.md

 ## Problem Objective
 The design team wants to assess if a proposed new feature improves user experience and elevates retention.
 This will be measured through the maximization of two metrics - course completion and retention of students post free trial period.

+## Repository Details:

-#### This repository contains the following documents:
+This repository contains the following files:
-#### - Project Report (Business audience) : This contains the problem objective, high level approach and a summary of the insights and recommendations from the analysis.
+- Project Report (Business audience) : This contains the problem objective, high level approach and a summary of the insights and recommendations from the analysis.
 This is intended for a business audience
-#### - Project Report (Technical audience) : This contains the detailed technical approach and is intended for a technical audience
+- Project Report (Technical audience) : This contains the detailed technical approach and is intended for a technical audience
-#### - Code : This has the R codes used for the analysis
+- Code : This has the R codes used for the analysis